 The recently discovered mechanics of structure genome (MSG), when specialized to 3D structures, can provide a general-purpose micromechanics theory for predicting the effective properties and local fields of heterogeneous materials.
 MSG carries out homogenization/dehomogenization analysis over structure genome (SG) which is defined to be the smallest mathematical building block of the material.

 MSG is much simpler to use.
 Because one does not have to apply BCs in terms of displacements/tractions.
 No preprocessing and/or postprocessing are needed.
 All it requires is a finite element mesh, then the properties and local fields are just one click away.
 MSG is implemented in a general-purpose multiscale modeling code called SwiftComp.
 It can be freely launched in the cloud at https://cdmhub.org/resources/scstandard.
 In other words, one can run a super-efficient "RVE analysis" on any devices including smart phones and tablets connected to Internet via a browser.
-Various GUIs are available for users to choose from including Gmsh, TexGen, ANSYS, and ABAQUS, all of which are free available on cdmHUB.org to anybody.
+Various GUIs are available for users to choose from including Gmsh, TexGen, ANSYS, ABAQUS, and NASTRAN, all of which are freely available on cdmHUB.org to anybody.

 MSG also provides a systematic and straightforward approach for computing equivalent structural properties for beams, plates, and shells.
 It is not trivial to use RVE analysis to do so.
 Some carefully crafted boundary conditions are needed for RVE analysis.